 Another reason I recommend Bluehost is that they keep their servers up to date on the backend.
 I’ve had clients who have hosting accounts at other companies that had to migrate to a new server because it was old and not up to speed for emerging technologies.

 Bluehost’s customer service has always been excellent for me especially when I call them directly.
-They’ve helped me fix issues that occurred on my sites over the years.
+They have helped me fix issues that occasionally occur on my sites over the years.

 5. Find a stylish WordPress theme for your blog or business website